2020–21 Liga II: Relegation play-out

 A relegation play-out tournament between the last 15 ranked teams at the end of the regular season will be played to decide the five teams that will be relegated to Liga III.
 Two play-out groups will be made: the first group will consist of teams ranked 7, 10, 11, 14, 15, 18 and 19, and the second group will consist of teams ranked 8, 9, 12, 13, 16, 17 and 20, at the end of the regular season.
 The teams will start the promotion play-offs with all the points accumulated in the regular season.
 Two teams from each group will be relegated to Liga III, while the 5th placed teams in both groups will meet in a tie to avoid relegation.

-Liga I Promotion/relegation play-offs

-The 13th and 14th-placed teams of the Liga I faces the 3rd and 4th-placed team of the Liga II.